-If your house is anything like mine, your kids have had Luca playing on repeat and it has you wanting to eat pasta on the Italian coast.
+If your house is anything like mine, your kids have had Luca playing on repeat since it was released, and all you can think about is eating pasta on the Italian coast.

-If you haven’t Disney and Pixar’s latest release, it is set in a fictional town in the Italian Riviera.
+If you haven’t seen Disney and Pixar’s latest release, it’s set in a fictional town in the Italian Riviera.
 The story follows two teenage sea monsters who magically appear human when they dry off and explore Pontorosso, a fictional animated town created using “the best parts of every one of the five real towns” in Cinque Terre.
-The story is adorable and I love the message of silencing your fears to try new things.
+The story is adorable, and I love the message of silencing your fears to try new things!

-Despite the picturesque setting and the idea of sipping aperitivo on the cliffs overlooking the water, I know you have your own fear of traveling to Italy with your kids.
-How are you going to visit the ruins without the kids whining, what do you do with them when you finally live your dream of drinking chianti in Tuscany?
+Despite the picturesque setting and the idea of sipping aperitivo on the cliffs overlooking the water, I know you have your own fear of traveling to Italy with your kids—a fear that’s far harder to silence.
+How are you going to visit the ruins without the kids whining, and what do you do with them when you finally live your dream of drinking chianti in Tuscany?

 Day One

 Flying internationally into Rome from the States typically has you arriving in the early morning.
-I recommend just taking this day easy and not planning much as you deal with jet lag.
+I recommend just taking this day easy and not planning much so you have time to deal with the jet lag.

-I love to do a tour on my first day to get acclimated with the layout of the city and learn a little of the history.
-Because this is a Luca themed itinerary obviously the best type of tour is on a Vespa!
-Luca and his friend Alberto visit the human town so that they can get their own Vespa so it is the perfect way to start this itinerary.
-The Vespas are available with sidecars for children 5-14 to enjoy this Italian tradition, safely.
+Personally, I love doing a tour on my first day so I can get learn about the history, layout, and get acclimated.
+Because this is a Luca-themed itinerary, obviously, the best type of tour is on a Vespa!
+Luca and his friend Alberto first visit Pontorosso to get their own Vespa, making it the perfect way to start this itinerary.
+Despite Luca and Alberto’s less-than-stellar safety record, Vespas are available with sidecars for children ages 5-14 so they, too, can enjoy this Italian tradition—safely.

 Day Two

-While I don’t have anything specifically Luca inspired today, I am sure you don’t want to travel all the way to Rome and not visit some of the main attractions.
+While I don’t have anything specifically Luca-inspired for your first day, no Italy itinerary is complete without a few days in Rome, and I’m sure you don’t want to travel all the way there without visiting some of the main attractions!

 Hit the ground running on your Rome itinerary by visiting the Colosseum with kids.
-I recommend a Gladiator for the Day tour.
-This is a unique Family Experience combining a private visit to the Colosseum with a real training session at the Rome Gladiator School and healthy family competition.
+I recommend a Gladiator for the Day tour—Annabelle got to try on helmets, train, enter the arena, and left with her very own gladiator name (and a certificate)!
+This is a unique family experience that combines a private visit to the Colosseum with a real training session at the Rome Gladiator School, fostering confidence—and a bit of healthy family competition.
+Annabelle could not stop talking about how she “took everyone down”—including her dad!

 After a leisurely lunch, wander through the Roman Forum and go up to Palatine Hill for a great view.
 It’s a lot of history in one day, but the climb up and through the ruins make it fun for little ones.
-The hill also tends to be less crowded on top than the Forum below.
-There’s a nice garden maze that’s fun for kids to explore.
+The hill is usually less crowded than the Forum below, and there’s even a picturesque garden maze for kids to explore!

 Day Three

-Head over to the Vatican bright and early.
-(Make sure you reserve tickets in advance.)
-While it’s sure to be crowded and hot, it’s still incredible and is a must see on the list of things to do in Rome.
-Don’t miss the Raphael rooms, the Sistine Chapel, and stop into St. Peter’s Basilica.
-2-3 hours is usually enough time to get an overview of the Vatican Museums and avoid tired and grumpy kids (and adults.).
+On day three, head over to the Vatican bright and early—just make sure you reserve tickets in advance!
+While it’s sure to be crowded and hot, it’s still incredible—its towering walls, expansive Baroque architecture, and rich history make it a must-see.
+Don’t miss the Raphael rooms, the Sistine Chapel, and a stop at St. Peter’s Basilica!
+Two to three hours is usually enough time to get an overview of the Vatican Museums and avoid tired and grumpy kids (and adults.)!

-After lunch, if you are refreshed enough to tackle another museum, head over to the Borghese Gallery.
-Before heading in, stop at the gift shop to pick up the I Am the Artist book.
-It has about 15-20 works of art with just the right length description for kids and will help make the museum more fun for them.
+After lunch, if you’re feeling refreshed enough to tackle another museum, head over to the Borghese Gallery.
+Before heading in, stop at the gift shop to pick up a copy of I Am the Artist.
+It has about 15-20 works with kid-friendly descriptions of the museum’s art, letting little hands (and minds) engage with the artwork and avoiding a mid-museum meltdown.
 If you don’t think they can handle more museums, I still recommend heading over to play in the Borghese Gardens.
-You can rent bikes, take a carriage ride, or just meander – there are several playgrounds and lots of room to run and play for little ones.
+You can rent bikes, take a carriage ride, or just meander—there are several playgrounds and lots of room to run and play for little ones!

 Day Four

-Today you are heading into the Tuscan Sun!
-Rent a car or hire a private driver for a day of exploring Tuscany on your way to Florence.
-I would plan a stop in the hilltop town of Montepulciano about a 2 hour drive from Rome.
-Walk around the little town and enjoy some incredible views of the Tuscany countryside before finding somewhere for lunch.
+Day four is your time to shine in the Tuscan sun!
+Rent a car or hire a private driver to explore Tuscany on your way to Florence.
+Stop in the hilltop town of Montepulciano, about a 2 hour drive from Rome.
+Walk around the little town and enjoy some incredible views of the Tuscan countryside before finding somewhere for lunch.

-About an hour away from Montepulciano is Castello Banfi, a beautiful family owned estate in Montalcino.
-It is one of the bigger vineyards but it has a castle for kids to explore before you head into the tasting room.
-As you are sipping your wine, they are happy to provide seltzer for the kids to have their own tasting.
+About an hour away from Montepulciano is Castello Banfi, a beautiful, family-owned estate in Montalcino.
+It’s one of the bigger vineyards, but it has a castle for kids to explore before you head into the tasting room.
+There, you can enjoy a few fine Tuscan wines while your kids sip on seltzers of their own.

 Day Five